dalanmiller/curiosity/README.markdown

 ### General

-Curiosity is a very simplistic Skype bot writted in Python using **Skype4Py** module.
+Curiosity is a very simplistic Skype bot written in Python using **Skype4Py** module.
 Although imperfect, it has a very easy to use plugin system, so a working plugin can be created in a matter of minutes.

 To run Curiosity, execute command `python curiosity.py`.